ci-compass/cicf/week01-commandline/README.md

 <!-- revise below for code spaces -->

 Open up the codespace and the terminal will be in the bottom window pane.bring up the terminal.
-Make the terminal full screen by chosing the four corner box in that pane's title bar.
+Make the terminal full screen by choosing the four corner box in that pane's title bar.

 Your terminal window will have a prompt similar to the following: